 …what’s the best strategy for business success?

-This piece gathers in one place, top strategies adopted by some famous entrepreneurs to grow their businesses.
+This piece gathers in one place, the top strategies adopted by some famous entrepreneurs to grow their businesses.

 Hey, don’t get me wrong.
 I didn’t pick up their quotes somewhere.
 I took the time to ask each of them what their top strategy is.